JMencius/Arrow/SRA_status/scripts/README.md

     - the sequencing platform is Oxford Nanopore.
 Multiple regular expressions were then employed to identify keywords related to flowcell or basecaller configuration information within the XML files of the filtered SRA Runs.

-4. Random downsampling 100 SRA run for label checking
+4. Random downsampling SRA run

     Plase refer to `SRA_random_100sample.md`